ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 * [Post Build Task](https://plugins.jenkins.io/postbuild-task/) for preparing build results to be exported to Artemis
 * [Xvfb](https://plugins.jenkins.io/xvfb/) for exercises based on GUI libraries, for which tests have to have some virtual display
 * [Timestamper](https://plugins.jenkins.io/timestamper/) for adding the time to every line of the build output (Timestamper might already be installed)

+Choose "Download now and install after restart" and checking the "Restart Jenkins when installation is complete and no jobs are running" box

 ### Timestamper Configuration
 Go to _Manage Jenkins → Configure System_.